2000–2001 California electricity crisis: Involvement of Enron

-One of the energy wholesalers that became notorious for "gaming the market" and reaping huge speculative profits was Enron Corporation.
-Enron CEO Kenneth Lay mocked the efforts by the California state government to thwart the practices of the energy wholesalers, insisting "no matter what the 'crazy people in California' did, he had people working for him at Enron that could figure out a way to make money."
-The original statement was made in a phone conversation between S. David Freeman (Chairman of the California Power Authority) and Lay in 2000, according to statements made by Freeman to the Senate Subcommittee on Consumer Affairs, Foreign Commerce and Tourism in April and May 2002.
+One of the energy wholesalers that became notorious for "gaming the market" and reaping large speculative profits was Enron Corporation.
+Enron CEO Kenneth Lay mocked the efforts of the California state government to thwart the practices of the energy wholesalers, insisting that "no matter what the 'crazy people in California' did, he had people working for him at Enron that could figure out a way to make money."
+The original statement was made during a phone conversation between S. David Freeman (chairman of the California Power Authority) and Lay in 2000, according to statements made by Freeman to the Senate Subcommittee on Consumer Affairs, Foreign Commerce and Tourism in April and May 2002.

-Freeman, who was appointed Chair of the California Power Authority in the midst of the crisis, made the following statements about Enron's involvement in testimony submitted before the Subcommittee on Consumer Affairs, Foreign Commerce and Tourism of the Senate Committee on Commerce, Science and Transportation on May 15, 2002:
+Freeman, who was appointed chair of the California Power Authority in the midst of the crisis, made the following statements about Enron's involvement in testimony submitted to the Subcommittee on Consumer Affairs, Foreign Commerce and Tourism of the Senate Committee on Commerce, Science and Transportation on May 15, 2002:

 "There is one fundamental lesson we must learn from this experience: electricity is really different from everything else.
 It cannot be stored, it cannot be seen, and we cannot do without it, which makes opportunities to take advantage of a deregulated market endless.
 It is a public good that must be protected from private abuse.
 If Murphy's Law were written for a market approach to electricity, then the law would state 'any system that can be gamed, will be gamed, and at the worst possible time.'
 And a market approach for electricity is inherently gameable.
 Never again can we allow private interests to create artificial or even real shortages and to be in control.

 "Enron stood for secrecy and a lack of responsibility.
 In electric power, we must have openness and companies that are responsible for keeping the lights on.
 We need to go back to companies that own power plants with clear responsibilities for selling real power under long-term contracts.
 There is no place for companies like Enron that own the equivalent of an electronic telephone book and game the system to extract an unnecessary middleman’s profits.
 Companies with power plants can compete for contracts to provide the bulk of our power at reasonable prices that reflect costs.
 People say that Governor Davis has been vindicated by the Enron confession."